dbmi-bgm/granite/docs/filters.md

 ## Variant Filtering

 ### whiteList
 whiteList allows to select and filter-in a subset of variants from input VCF file based on specified annotations and positions.
 The software can use provided VEP, ClinVar or SpliceAI annotations.
-Positions can be also specfied as a BED format file.
+Positions can be also specified as a BED format file.

 #### Arguments
 ```text